-The Gaelic Athletic Association is an organisation rich in history and entwined in Irish culture but it can not stand still and must embrace change or risk extinction.
+The GAA is an organisation rich in history and entwined in Irish culture but it can not stand still and must embrace change or risk extinction.

-A 'Gaelic Report' look at the history and current place of the GAA in Ireland.
+A 'Gaelic Report' looks at the history and current place of the Gaelic Athletic Association in Ireland.

 Poet Brendan Kennelly describes Mick O'Connell one of Kerry football's all time great players rowing home to Valentia Island.